 Another colorful addition to our afternoon tea sweets was the red velvet cupcake.
 It had an airy and yet compact feel with buttercream frosting, which made the cupcake even lusher.
 In the same color specter were the pink macarons with soft vanilla cream.
 They were good looking and palatable, but the meringues were very stiff.

 Lack of softness in biscuit might be in missing maturing process, but it also didn’t melt as it should.
 Last on the tea menu was the strawberry tart.
 Complete with lovely crumbly dough, and delightful filling, topped with a fresh strawberry.

 Final Thoughts for Hotel de L’Opera Hanoi Afternoon Tea

 It is a beautiful hangout place where afternoon tea bites can be topped with some sparkling wine.
 Even if the sparkles reach your head don’t you worry about communicating with staff.
 English is not a problem here.
-Staff is professional and very helpful, so maybe next time we try out the Hotel room as well.
+The staff is professional and very helpful, so maybe next time we try out the Hotel room as well.

 If you are a high tea lover, then you should check Hotel de l’Opera Hanoi’s sister, Metropole Hanoi Hotel.
 They serve amazing Metropole Hanoi afternoon tea.
 The ambiance there will amaze you.
-If you are more modern style lover and you like to dring your cup of tea above the skies, than Landmark72 afternoon tea is the one for you.
+If you are a more modern style lover and you like to dring your cup of tea above the skies, than Landmark72 afternoon tea is the one for you.
 You are welcome!